Activity time: 5 minutes

 Including All Participants

-If you have a non-sighted participant who reads braille, obtain the braille version of Singing the Living Tradition from the UUA Bookstore.
+If you have a non-sighted participant who reads braille, obtain the braille version of Singing the Living Tradition from inSpirit: The UU Book and Gift Shop.
 The bookstore orders from an outside publisher, so order several weeks ahead.